salahaKA/Hello-Namasthe/README.md

 - Normal JS fumction wic return piece of JSX.
 And can reuse anywhere.
 Also we can call other component iside.
 - JSX can Nested also
-- Wecan use component inside component=> Component combosition: Like Header, Nav, Footer and Title inside Main Component
+- Wecan use component inside component=> Component combosition: Like Header, Nav, Footer and Title inside Main Component -We can also put React element inside React Component
+- We can also use JS elements iside JSX by using {}, elps dynaming UI by passing props as variable
+- Prevents cross side scripting, avoid rendering maliciousdata from API